jfcarter2358/Ceres/docs/source/querying.rst

 .. note:: To use data piped into the post command, omit the dictionary at the end of the command

-Creates a new database
+Creates a new record

 .. code-block::

-   POST DATABASE <name of database>.<name of collection> <dict or list of dicts of data to insert>
+   POST RECORD <name of database>.<name of collection> <dict or list of dicts of data to insert>

 Patch
 -----